mongodb-js/vscode/README.md

 ### Document Editing

-Editing docunments with MongoDB for VS Code is as natural as editing any file in the code editor.
-Open a document in an editor tab, edit it and save the changes back to MongoDB.
+Editing documents with MongoDB for VS Code is as natural as editing any file in the code editor.
+Open a document in an editor tab, edit it, and save the changes back to MongoDB.

 ![Document editing](resources/screenshots/edit.gif)